windKusanagi/ionic-3-Cordova_admob/README.md

-This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.
+This is a small ionic hybrid apps that using cordova-admob api to show ads.

 ## How to use this template